NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 *	`LoggingRule.Final` behaviour has been changed.
 *	The methods of logging exception data has been changed.
 *	The webservice target won't write a BOM with UTF-8 (default, can be set)
+* All properties that has been changed to accept layout renderers.

 ##Wiki
 Please note that the wiki isn't updated yet.